June 30, 2010

 Ouch.

-The Good- Had this been an American horror film, I think my overall verdict would be something along the lines of "meh."
-It's fairly simple, a bit slow to start, and really brings nothing new to the horror table.
-But... for a country that has produced less than 100 films in their entire history as a nation, Iceland has managed to come up with a pretty good horror flick.
+Had this been an American Horror film, I think my overall verdict would be something along the lines of "meh."
+It's fairly simple, a bit slow to start, and really brings nothing new to the genre table... but... for a country that has produced less than 100 films in their entire history as a nation, Iceland has managed to come up with a pretty good little Horror flick here.

-It's also of note to mention that horror legend Gunnar Hansen (TCM's original Leatherface), makes an appearance in this movie as the tour boat Captain.
-I never realized he was from Iceland, but it was a neat little surprise to see him show up in this one.
+It's also of note to mention that Horror Legend Gunnar Hansen (TCM's original Leatherface), makes an appearance in this movie as the Tour Boat Captain.
+I never realized he was from Iceland (because who the hell ever is, you know?) and it was a neat little surprise to see him show up in this one.

 ... and random lesbian snogging is always a bonus, no?

-The Downright Horrendous- I just knew there couldn't be a horror flick with a gay, black hero that didn't involve some sort of racist B.S. going on... even in Iceland the man is always there to keep a brotha down!
+I just knew there couldn't be a horror flick with a gay, black hero that didn't involve some sort of racist B.S. going on... even in Iceland The Man is always there to keep a brotha down!
 All I'm sayin' is if I ever go on a creepy boat trip through the waters of Iceland, I'm bringing a gay black dude with me... because he took care of business!

 "Sorry baby, you ain't my type."